 It’s hard to describe what I feel.
 I want the best for him, there’s no doubt about that.
 But I also want him to be the best in what he loves, and not in what the others expect from him.

-matching game created and designed by our sonMatching card game created by our son.
+Matching card game created by our son.

-It’ll make me very sad if he ever lost his love for exploring and building awesome” things just because he needs to fit into the system.
+It’ll make me very sad if he ever lost his love for exploring and building “awesome” things just because he needs to fit into the system.

 >If children were given ample opportunities to play outdoors every day with peers, there would be no need for specialized exercises or meditation techniques for the youngest of our society.
 They would simply develop these skills through play.[^2]